-Individual eating habits and oral hygiene all have an affect.
-Smoking will also affect how often your should clean your tongue.
+Individual eating habits and oral hygiene all have an effect.
+Smoking will also affect how often you should clean your tongue.

 The best approach is to clean your tongue twice a day like you would your teeth.
 It does not take long to do.
 This is particularly important if you know you suffer from halitosis.